Meet this year’s finalists of the European Social Innovation Competition

-After a long and hard discussion in Brussels this week, the expert jury chose the ten finalists of the ++EUSICRead more about the European Social Innovation Competition and this year’s theme of inclusion of migrants and refugees. on Integrated Futures.
+After a long and hard discussion in Brussels this week, the expert jury chose the ten finalists of the European Social Innovation Competition 2016++EUSICRead more about the European Social Innovation Competition and this year’s theme of inclusion of migrants and refugees. on Integrated Futures.
 This annual competition is initiated by the European Commission and Kennisland is part of the organising team together with Nesta, Matter&Co, Shipyard, and Impact Hub.

 Joséphine Goube, COO of Techfugees and member of the 2016 jury commented: “The 10 finalists give a good insight into what some European citizens have been helping with on the ground instead of waiting on government to take action.
 I hope they not only will inspire others to put their own ideas into action but also get well needed support from governments to scale and be sustainable.”